 (4) A Commission representative who is an authorised officer shall, on first encountering a person apparently in a position of authority on the premises, and also on the reasonable request of any other person on the premises, display his or her certificate of appointment to the person.

 [Section 20 inserted by No. 35 of 2003 s.
-87.]
+87; amended by No. 8 of 2009 s.
+25.]

 20A.
 Powers of Commission representative